 Apprentices are guided and then sent to guide.
 They are taught to think deeply and intentionally about the divine narrative so carefully orchestrated and set out in Scripture, and then they are pushed headfirst into a world that is unfamiliar, messy, and confusing.
 The experience can be challenging, but for those with hearts and eyes open to the ways God works out his grace in our lives, it can be an incredible opportunity to grow as a Christian servant leader.

-“No matter what, living cross culturally is going to be a life-changing experience,” said Ann.
+“No matter what, living cross-culturally is going to be a life-changing experience,” said Ann.
 “They’re getting out of their comfort zone.
 They’re going to see and hear things in Uganda that they would never get to see or hear living in the States.
 That perspective is going to affect the way they relate to the world around them and the people they come in contact with.”

 Ideally, apprentices will leave (or stay!) with a broader toolbox for how to process and move forward in their Christian journey and mission in the world, whether that ends up being in Africa or U.S. It’s also common for individuals to go through the Apprenticeship experience in one country and then relocate to another country where Serge operates for long-term service.
-The intentional mentorship aspect of the program is key, giving Apprentices the opportunity to talk through their experiences, whether personal struggles or dealing with the intense economic disparities in the word and immediately surrounding them
+The intentional mentorship aspect of the program is key, giving Apprentices the opportunity to talk through their experiences, whether personal struggles or dealing with the intense economic disparities in the world and immediately surrounding them

 “I really do love this program,” said Ann.
 “I love helping people get out of their comfort zone and navigate another country and new situations with God.
 I love the deep one-on-one conversations with the Apprentices.
 It’s been awesome to see people grow.
 I think about Jeff and how he came as a summer intern years ago.
 He’s grown into one of the most outgoing missionaries that I know, who is loved by so many Ugandans.”

 Jeff’s apprenticeship in Bundibugyo shaped the way he thinks about his identity as a mission-minded Christian, and perhaps even shaped the course of his life.
 And that’s the idea.
-The Apprenticeship surefire way to watch God’s grace in action as in plays out in your life and the lives of those around you.
+The Apprenticeship surefire way to watch God’s grace in action as it plays out in your life and the lives of those around you.